md-abu-kayser/LuxeVista-Interiors-Template/README.md

 ### GitHub Pages (quick)

 1. Push your repository to GitHub.
-2. In the repository settings → Pages, set Source to `main` branch and root (`/`).
+2. In the repository settings --> Pages, set Source to `main` branch and root (`/`).
-3. Save - your site will be available at `https://<your-username>.github.io/<repo-name>/`.
+3. Save - your site will be available at `https://md-abu-kayser.github.io/LuxeVista-Interiors-Template/`.

-Notes: If your site is in the repository root and `index.html` exists, GitHub Pages will serve it automatically.
+**Notes:** If your site is in the repository root and `index.html` exists, GitHub Pages will serve it automatically.

 ### Netlify (drag and drop or git)

-- Drag-and-drop: Zip the repo root and drop it into the Netlify dashboard Sites → New site from Git → Deploy site (drag-and-drop).
+- **Drag-and-drop:** Zip the repo root and drop it into the Netlify dashboard Sites --> New site from Git --> Deploy site (drag-and-drop).
-- Git-backed: Connect the GitHub repo in Netlify, select the branch, and deploy (no build command required).
+- **Git-backed:** Connect the GitHub repo in Netlify, select the branch, and deploy (no build command required).

 ### Vercel